Furnishing the Small Spaces in your Home

 If it is the quiet times with a good book that you relish, setting up a cozy spot in a well-lit corner of your home will let you relax and dive in.
 Simply appointed with a comfy arm chair, a small accent table, and a good light will provide a reading nook that will foster hours of enjoyment.
 Reading nooks are ideal by a window for optimum natural light in the day.
 But when the sun goes down or there is now window around, a quality lamp illuminates and adds style to any space.

-With an attentive and strategic approach to furnishing the small spaces in your home you’ll add new beauty and functionality to your life.
-Finding the right fit to your house and lifestyle will help you make the most of your space for many years to come.
+With an attentive and strategic approach to furnishing the small spaces in your home, you’ll add new beauty and functionality to your life.
+Finding the right fit for your house and lifestyle will help you make the most of your space for many years to come.